 - Are investors legally required to integrate the sustainability impacts of their investment activity in their decision-making processes?

 - On what positive legal grounds could or should investors integrate the realisation of the SDGs in their investment decision-making?

-In October 2019, The Generation Foundation, UNEP FI and the PRI appointed the leading law firm Freshfields to analyse whether and how legal frameworks allow for investors to consider sustainability impact across 11 jurisdictions: Australia, Brazil, Canada, China, European Union, France, Japan, Netherlands, South Africa, United Kingdom and United States.
+In October 2019, The Generation Foundation, UNEP FI and the Principles for Responsible Investment (PRI) appointed the leading law firm Freshfields to analyse whether and how legal frameworks allow for investors to consider sustainability impact across 11 jurisdictions: Australia, Brazil, Canada, China, European Union, France, Japan, Netherlands, South Africa, United Kingdom and United States.
 The project reference group of experts will also support testing the legal analysis.

 In the 2000s, investors begun to understand the importance of ESG issues to their investment decisions.
 This was best articulated by the 2005 Freshfields report, which found that investors can incorporate financially material ESG issues as part of their fiduciary duties.
 The report led to the launch of the PRI.

-Despite growing awareness of responsible investment, there remained an implementation gap, with capital markets often not accounting for the sustainability-related risks and opportunities associated with issues such as climate change, a good example is the launch of the FSB Task Force on Climate-related Financial Disclosures.
+Despite growing awareness of responsible investment, there remained an implementation gap, with capital markets often not accounting for the sustainability-related risks and opportunities associated with issues such as climate change; a good example is the launch of the FSB’s Task Force on Climate-related Financial Disclosures.

 Fiduciary Duty in the 21st Century clarified that incorporating ESG issues is a requirement of fiduciary duties, given the financial materiality of ESG issues.
 ESG integration is not just permissible but required.

 Financial regulators in the EU, UK, South Africa, Brazil and Ontario begun to clarify ESG requirements in legislation.